ibm-cloud-docs/cloud-databases/bi-tutorial.md

 The Terraform folder contains a number of simple scripts:
 - `main.tf` tells Terraform to use {{site.data.keyword.cloud_notm}}.
 - `variables.tf` contains the variable definitions whose values are populated from the `terraform.tfvars` file.
-- `mongo.tf` creates a {{site.data.keyword.databases-for-mongodb}} EE instance with the Analytics Add-On with the following options:
+- `mongo.tf` creates a {{site.data.keyword.databases-for-mongodb}} EE instance with the Analytics add-on with the following options:
    - 6 CPU cores
    - 14 GB RAM
    - 20 GB memory.